 - The shareholder’s level of control over the company’s decision making.

 The IRS will also factor in whether you’ve executed a formal, written note that specifies all of the repayment terms.
 The loan contract should spell out such details as the interest rate, a maturity date, any collateral pledged to secure the loan and a repayment schedule.

-If you’d like to take advantage of today’s low interest rates, a shareholder loan could be a smart tax planning move to make this year.
+A shareholder loan could be a smart tax planning move to make when the rates are low.
 Contact your tax advisor for more information.
 He or she can help set up and monitor your shareholder loans to ensure compliance with the IRS rules.